frdedynamics/hvl_robotics_website/_pages/shared_pages/ros-related-pages/publisher-subscriber.md

 {: .notice--info}
 The `turtlesim` is a package that comes with ROS generic installation.
 You do not see a package named *turtlesim* under your `~/ros2_ws/src` directory but the code above works just fine!
 If you are curious, all the default packages are in */opt/ros/foxy/share*.
+You can use this command: `ros2 pkg prefix turtlesim`

 In the ROS world, we can say that this turtle represents a mobile robot.
 We can control it as if it was a robot then.
 Luckily, the `turtlesim` package has an implemented *publisher node* that publishes `\cmd_vel` topic to the `turtlesim_node`.